-The big names are all here; Samsung, Sony, HTC and LG are all right at the fore.
-On top of that, there's a glut of other names in the mix, with the likes of Lenovo, Huawei and OnePlus all offering cheap smartphones - and Google's gone high end with the new Pixel range.
+The big names are all here; Samsung, Sony, LG and HTC are all right at the fore.
+On top of that, there's a glut of other names in the mix, with the likes of Lenovo, Motorola and OnePlus all offering cheap smartphones - and Google's gone high end with the new Pixel range.

 The many variations in screen size, processor power, software features and design makes finding the best Android phone for you extremely tough.